-The sample consisted of 11 participants aged 21 to 30, all of whom were physically active and engaged in regular physical activity.
+The sample consisted of 11 participants aged between 21 and 55 (M = 34.0, SD = 9.5).
+The sample was composed of five females (45.5%) and six males (54.5%)., all of whom were physically active and engaged in regular physical activity including jumping.
 Participants were recruited from the local community through word-of-mouth.
-Prior to the experiment, each participant completed a health screening questionnaire to ensure they had no injuries preventing vertical jumping.
-Informed consent was obtained from all participants.
+Prior to the experiment, each participant completed a Participant Pre-testing Self-assessment form to ensure they had no injuries preventing vertical jumping.
+Informed consent was obtained from all participants, refer Appendix A.

 Experimental Protocol